smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _none_

-`MFA_RPID` value should be the FQDN of where the Operator UI is served.
+The `MFA_RPID` value should be the FQDN of where the Operator UI is served.
 When serving locally, the value should be `localhost`.

 ### MFA_RPORIGIN

 - Default: _none_

-`MFA_RPORIGIN` value should be the origin URL where WebAuthn requests initiate, including scheme and port.
+The `MFA_RPORIGIN` value should be the origin URL where WebAuthn requests initiate, including scheme and port.
 When serving locally, the value should be `http://localhost:6688/`.

 ## Web Server TLS